BLB Solicitors

 To compound matters further, bereaved families are currently being asked to wait six weeks before applying for probate, resulting in even longer days and more interest.

-Sarah Loveless, head of the Wills and Probate team at BLB said, “The probate service needs a serious overhaul, especially now people will have to pay considerably more for it.
+BLB Wills and Probate specialist, Jenny Greenland, said, “The probate service needs a serious overhaul, especially now people will have to pay considerably more for it.
 I see first-hand how these delays create even more stress for bereaved families at what is already a very difficult time.
 I’m hopeful that the fee increase will bring positive changes.
 If not, both consumers and solicitors will feel increasingly frustrated.”

 Solicitors for the Elderly have expressed concern that the new universal fee will encourage people to cut costs by avoiding solicitors and applying for probate themselves.
 They said, “Seeking professional advice when dealing with probate will help resolve any complex arrangements with the estate and helps relieve pressure on grieving loved ones.”